DanBatten/MotionData/README.md

 If it is still broken, feel free to screen shot your comp with all of your keyframed attributes visible, and I will try my best to fix.

+## EXPORT PATH

+#### Works well for exporting custom shapes to development for web use.

+* Will take your shape layer path with stroke width, stroke color, and fill color.
+* Exports out to SVG format.

+*Currently does not support animation, coming very soon though!!